Responding to disaster: how architects can help communities rebuild

 How to become a certified disaster assessment professional

 Architects have the opportunity to serve as emergency second responders by certifying as disaster assessment professionals through the California Governor’s Office of Emergency Services (Cal OES), which is the national standard for certifying architects, engineers, and code and safety professionals to provide assessment reports.
-Will Robarge, an associate principal and architect at Treanor, is one of just a few certified trainers through Cal OES.
+Will Robarge, a former associate principal and architect at Treanor, was one of just a few certified trainers through Cal OES.

 Voices in this episode